How to write formulas for Computed Attributes

 In the Formula Editor, you will see a text box.
 This is where you write your formulas using the available operations, your existing attributes, and text inputs.

 Formula syntax, or how a valid formula is written, is based largely on Excel, Google Sheets, and Python.

 - Enclose operations in parentheses

-- Insert system attributes by using the $ symbol
+- Insert properties using the "$" symbol

 Other Formula Elements: